ChrisDiVincenzo/Thesis/Installation.md

 **IDEAS**
 - Nonfunctional Computer with exposed back playing video on pedastal
-- Vinyl on walls
+- Text Vinyl on walls
-- Poster
+- Poster?
 - wall of projections (idk how?)
+- what is the aesthetic?